 - Sleep — but not too much or too little.
-Research shows that oversleeping can increase your risk for heart disease while sleeping six hours or less raises it by 27 percent.
-Even people who woke up frequently throughout the night or have trouble falling asleep were 34 percent more likely to develop heart disease.
+Research published in the Journal of the American College of Cardiology shows that oversleeping can increase your risk for heart disease while sleeping six hours or less raises it by 27%.
+Even people who woke up frequently throughout the night or have trouble falling asleep were 34% more likely to develop heart disease.
 The ideal amount of sleep is seven to eight hours each night.

 - Caffeinate.
 Good news for coffee lovers!
 Coffee may help to stabilize heart rhythms in folks who have problems with an abnormal heart rate.
 Aim for one to three cups a day.

 - Stay off the road.
-Studies show that your heart attack risk increases by 12 percent for every 10 decibels of highway traffic you are exposed to.
+Studies show that your heart attack risk increases by 12% for every 10 decibels of highway traffic you are exposed to.

 - Get married.
 Married people have healthier hearts.
-For women, 10 years of marriage works out to a 13 percent reduced risk of cardiovascular disease.
+For women, 10 years of marriage works out to a 13% reduced risk of cardiovascular disease.